blog-dovydasvenckus/blog/_posts/2017-10-08-java-9-features.md

 Module system should solve two problems: encapsulation and dependency declaration.

 Before Java 9 all public classes loaded from external Jars were accessible in the project.
-Because of this reason it is easy to accidentally expose API's that are meant to be used privately.
+Because of this reason, it is easy to accidentally expose API's that are meant to be used privately.
 The new module system addresses it by defining exposed packages in `module-info.java` file.